 What Is a Time Capsule

-Update: I have put the development of Time Capsule on hold because there’s not enough interest.
-Sorry!
+Update: I have paused the development of Time Capsule because not enough people are interested.

 It’s a bit hard to explain what Time Capsule is in an easy-to-understand sentence, but it’s like a… time capsule for web pages.
 In more technical terms, it saves web pages as HTML files with all the assets embedded.
 You can then search and view your saved pages, even without an internet connection.